Burnie from the 8th of February to the 17th of March

 What is it in these portraits that brings people to tears?
 Paul says that the images capture the essence of men engaging with both themselves and other men on a much deeper and more intimate level.
 “There’s a certain quality of open-heartedness, courage, vulnerability and even love that shines through some of these moments.
 Collectively they have the power to touch and inspire others into recognising the great capacity for men to relate in this way.”

-Supported by a $17,600 grant from the Tasmanian Community Fund, and $1,000 from Hobart City Council, this “installation” celebrates 21 years of work by the community organisation Tasmanian Men’s Health and Wellbeing Association.
+Supported by a $17,600 grant from the Tasmanian Community Fund, and printing sponsorship from Full Gamut and photographic paper sponsorship from Ilford, this “installation” celebrates 21 years of work by the community organisation Tasmanian Men’s Health and Wellbeing Association.

 During the year many of the men also lead regular men’s groups.
-There will be opportunities during the week for men and women to sit and experience some of the magic that can happen when people sit together, listen, and share their stories.
+There will be opportunities during the exhibition for men to sit and experience some of the magic that can happen when people sit together, listen, and share their stories.

 There is no script.
 At first, there is silence then a question asking each person, if they wish, to say in briefly how they are feeling.
 This is tough for many men who have sometimes spent their whole lives suppressing their emotions and feelings.